At Assertible, we automatically run tests against our APIs after every deployment to reduce bugs, validate functionality, and save developer time.

 Having a reliable process in place for testing and validating API deployments provides a huge amount of confidence when deploying new changes into production.
-It's the best way to know that your application is ready for your users, and it saves developers time by decreasing the need for manual testing.
+Running automated test-suites immediately after a deployment is the best way to augment your continuous integration pipeline to be certain that your application is ready for users.
+It also saves developers time by decreasing the need for manual testing.

-In this post I'll discuss our continuous testing process, and how we use Assertible to validate releases with post-deployment testing.
+In this post I'll discuss our continuous integration pipeline and how we validate releases by testing our web services in several stages before it's shipped to production.

-At Assertible, our continuous integration/delivery/testing setup is pretty standard:
+At Assertible, our continuous integration, delivery, and testing setup is simple:

 - Push code to repos hosted on GitHub.